Expand description

 /else

-blocks. - Dates and time (legacy).
+- Date and time library.

-- Command line parsing.
+- Command line argument parsing.

 - The Rust Core Library